kodexArg/camera-alert-to-telegram/README.md

 Additionally, there's a list of optional parameters available.
 They are in the **Config** class of **app.py**.

-The bottom part of my .env looks like this:
+The bottom part of my .env contains optional variables and looks like this:
 ```
 SECS_LAST_MOVEMENT=0
 SECS_LAST_ALERT=20